 Step One of the AA’s Twelve Steps is, “We admitted we were powerless over alcohol — that our lives had become unmanageable.”

 What does it mean to admit you are powerless over alcohol or drugs?

 Admitting you are powerless over alcohol, drugs or a behavior means accepting the fact that you have an addiction that exerts tremendous power and control over your life.
 Despite your best intentions, you’ve lost the ability to limit your intake of alcohol or drugs or stop the behavior.

 It also means recognizing that once you’ve passed the point of being able to give up drinking on your own, you can never regain the ability to drink or use drugs in a way that doesn’t completely control your life.

-Those who subscribe to the 12 steps recognize that for most addicts, step one is usually the hardest.
+Those who subscribe to the 12 steps of AA recognize that for most addicts, step one is usually the hardest.
 Admitting you are powerless over alcohol requires a tremendous amount of courage, humility and even fear.
 It can bring on a flood of powerful emotions including shame, anger and grief.
 However, it can also be a tremendous relief.

 Why is admitting powerlessness the first of the Twelve Steps?

 The founders of AA understood that in order for alcoholics to truly take ownership of their recovery, they needed to accept the fact that life has become unmanageable due to their addiction.